-In December 2014, the Foundation organized three (3) limited liability companies with the names; UMCPF Property IV-A, LLC ("the Property IV-A LLC"), UMCPF Property IV-B, LLC ("the Property IV-C LLC"), to facilitate the purchase of commercial real estate property located in downtown College Park.
+In December 2014, the Foundation organized three (3) limited liability companies with the names; UMCPF Property IV-A, LLC ("the Property IV-A LLC"), UMCPF Property IV-B, LLC ("the Property IV-B LLC"), UMCPF Property IV-C, LLC ("the Property IV-C LLC"), to facilitate the purchase of commercial real estate property located in downtown College Park.
 All three (3) of the above named LLC entities are managed solely by the Foundation.
 The purposes for which these 3 Property LLC entities were formed was to lease, acquire, own, hold, develop, sell, manage and operate certain land and improvements located on Knox Road, Lehigh Road and Baltimore Avenue (U.S. Route 1) in College Park, Prince George's County, Maryland and to carry on any and all lawful activities with all general powers available to Maryland limited liability companies.